janbuca/janbuca/README.md

 - ⚡ what do I enjoy? all day 🏃Work on Gym 🏋️‍♂️ and create content 📷🎥 🖋 it also play Game 🎲.

-- ⚡Fun fact: I waste most of my time Content Creator
+- ⚡Fun fact: I waste most of my time by Content Creator

 - 🤝 Support Me to Teaching children